 All very exciting, until you reflect back one day and realise that the initial creativity that got things moving has got up and left.
 The juice has gone, communication takes forever, things that once appeared beautifully simple now require much hoop-jumping to make happen and everything takes soooo much longer.
-People spend more time being re-active than pro-active, initiative and risk taking are at an all time low and if you are not careful you loose sight of your customer and they have to fit into your way of doing things, rather than the other way round.
+People spend more time being re-active than pro-active, initiative and risk-taking are at an all-time low and if you are not careful you lose sight of your customer and they have to fit into your way of doing things, rather than the other way round.

 So how can you avoid this happening?

 I believe it is possible to create a global brand whilst maintaining that small business energy but for you it may mean challenging the way you do things.
 Here’s some ideas to get you going.